AetherFire23/AetherFire23/README.md

 ## Why i'm here

-Softwares enable creativity like nothing else can.
-They're fascinating for this good reason : they make everything we do easier; and almost anything we imagine - possible to represent.
+Softwares are fun, they enable creativity and make everything we do easier; and almost anything we imagine - possible to represent.

 ## Northwest